Jerrypan29/3DFace_FPGA/benchmark/README.md

 After downloading the models, follow these steps to replace the files:

-1. Extract the downloaded model files (if they are compressed).
+1. Extract the downloaded model files.
 2. Copy the extracted files into the `bilinear_model_v1.6` folder, overwriting the existing model files.
 3. Ensure that the model file names match the original files to avoid any path or file name mismatches.